-- The purpose of church is commissioned community1, not flexing prestige through numbers.
+- The purpose of church is commissioning community1, not boasting numbers.

 If you ask me, I’d rather have ten passionate youth who understand the Spirit-led life, versus fifty youth looking to be entertained on their weekly pit stop.

 After all, pastoring youth is all about cultivating a Gospel-driven culture, not an agenda-driven ministry2.